thorade/HelmholtzMedia/README.md

 _Environmental Earth Sciences_,
 doi:10.1007/s12665-013-2394-z

-The fluids that have been implemted so far are:
+So far, mainly working fluids for power or refrigeration cycles have been implemented:
 * Butane
 * Ethanol
 * Isobutane